-This worksheet collects financial information associated with certain APM contracts, defined as HCP-LAN Category 2A, 2B, 2C, 3A, 3B, 4B and 4C.
-Note: Payors should not submit data on arrangements classified as HCP-LAN Category 3N and 4N.
-Financial information related to HCP-LAN Category 1 and Category 4A are not collected on this worksheet.
+This worksheet should include financial information for APM contracts, defined by the Expanded Framework and HCP-LAN category 2A-4C, and should be reported based on the Payment Category and Payment Subcategory.
+A new line should be created for each Payment Category and Payment Subcategory combination with a billing provider.
+All relevant fields should be reported, however, based on the Payment Category and Payment Subcategory combination not all fields will be reported for every line.

-Payors shall use their attribution methodology to assign members and their healthcare expenditures (excluding retail pharmacy) to the billing provider, regardless of whether the billing provider provided the service or received the payment.
-Payors report that attributing Maryland and non-Maryland member months may be challenging for prospective contract-level payments, such as certain HCP-LAN Category 2A payments.
-Payors may attribute these member months using one of these methods
+Payors shall use their attribution methodology to assign members or episodes and healthcare expenditures (excluding retail pharmacy) to the billing provider, regardless of whether the billing provider provided the service or received the payment.
+The billing provider is the entity which entered into the APM arrangement with the payor.

+Payors have reported that attributing Maryland and non-Maryland member months may be challenging for prospective contract-level payments, such as certain HCP-LAN Category 2A payments.
+Payors may attribute these member months using one of following two methods:

 Method 1: Payors can use the membership associated with the contract, if available.